 The Spanish weather along the coast is really warm and sunny nearly all year round.
-The Costa Blanca has even been recognized by UNESCO as having the ideal climate.
-Generally speaking it gets hotter as you move down from Catalonia to the Costa del Sol.
+The Costa Blanca has even been recognised by UNESCO as having the ideal climate.
+Generally speaking, it gets hotter as you move down from Catalonia to the Costa del Sol.

 Spain holiday books to read

 Driving over lemons by Chris Stewart makes for good light reading for those who dream of staying by the pool of their Spanish villa a little longer.
 A must read for anyone is the Laurie Lee classic As I walked out one midsummer morning and for those with infinite patience who enjoy a sophisticated chuckle about Spain of the past Don Quixote by Miguel de Cervantes is the big one.

 As one of the biggest exporters of fruit and vegetables in Europe, you can be sure the Spanish keep some for themselves, as you will see.
 Add superb meat, serrano ham and excellent Rioja wines and you can eat very well at the villa in Spain, which is why most clients spend all day in the pool and barbeque meals on the terrace.

 Meals out in Spain can be very good value, families are welcome and the menus multilingual.
 Tapas bars and restaurants are big favourites and tendency is to eat later as Spain comes to life around 10 pm.